 Thomas wrote a column against repeal of the Johnson Amendment.

-The Rev. Jim Wallis is an evangelical author and commentator and the founder of Sojourners magazine, a periodical that tries to promote social change through Christian values.
+The Rev. Jim Wallis is a Christian author and commentator and the founder of Sojourners magazine, a periodical that tries to promote social change through Christian values.
 He has served on the White House Advisory Council on Faith-based and Neighborhood Partnerships and can comment on policies related to race, immigration and other religion-related issues.
 Arrange an interview through Meredith Brasher.

 Wallis has said that a repeal of the Johnson Amendment would open the door to partisanship in houses of worship.

 First Amendment scholars/attorneys

 Randall Balmer holds the John Phillips Chair in Religion at Dartmouth College in Hanover, N.H.
 He is an expert on American religious history and especially American evangelicalism and the role of religion in American presidential politics.
 He is the author of Evangelicalism in America, Redeemer: The Life of Jimmy Carter and God in the White House: How Faith Shaped the Presidency From John F. Kennedy to George W. Bush.